 After the industrial revolution, nuclear plant explosions, an exponential increase in carbon monoxide, and the general trend of mankind polluting the planet Earth, there is great need for an industry devoted to repairing such damage.
 And as more countries become developed nations, they no longer need to focus on expansion and development and instead shift their focus to sustainability.

-Sustainability is the mantra for countless industries: auto-mobile companies are seeking greener alternative to gasoline, industrial factories are held to strict environmental codes and guidelines, ever-shrinking rain forests and wildlife reserves require constant attention, etc. and at the center of this trend is the environmental engineer.
-As sustainability and the reduction of environmental hazards become hot topics in economics and politics, environmental engineering grows as industry and becomes more lucrative to its members.
+Sustainability is the mantra for countless industries: auto-mobile companies are seeking a greener alternative to gasoline, industrial factories are held to strict environmental codes and guidelines, ever-shrinking rain forests and wildlife reserves require constant attention, etc. and at the center of this trend is the environmental engineer.
+As sustainability and the reduction of environmental hazards become hot topics in economics and politics, environmental engineering grows as an industry and becomes more lucrative to its members.

 Starting median pay is listed at $51,700 with a mid-career median pay of $88,600.
 While job growth is projected at 21.9% for the next decade, growth in pay is estimated to be a staggering 71%.
-Students graduating with a environmental engineering degree can explore a wide variety of opportunities at wildlife preservation agencies, environmentalist advocacy groups, federal environmental inspection firms, teaching positions, wild-life protection volunteer groups, and at architecture and engineering firms.
+Students graduating with an environmental engineering degree can explore a wide variety of opportunities at wildlife preservation agencies, environmentalist advocacy groups, federal environmental inspection firms, teaching positions, wild-life protection volunteer groups, and at architecture and engineering firms.

 Nobody is going to make any more land any time soon, which means that there will always be the demand for environmental engineers to fix and preserve what little we have left.